Southern Charm Season Finale Recap: Kathryn the Great

 Then Ashley says, “I have the life you want so stop feeling threatened.”
 What’s funny about that is that Ashley is the one who is now “deflecting” or at least projecting her fears onto Kathryn.
 Kathryn, who Thomas loves like the moon loves the ripples on the ocean (in that the ripples on the ocean just reflect the moon and make it look its best) has the life that Ashley wants and Ashley is the one threated by Kathryn.
 I was stoned every single class of Psychology 101, but even I know this to be true.

 Thomas comes out there and Kathryn says that he needs to watch out for his girlfriend because she threatened Kathryn and she’ll threaten him as well.
 She’s not wrong.
-Ashley hopes that Thomas will have her back, but Thomas has a spine made out of rotted gherkins, they look like they’ll stand up, but they’ll snap with the least bit of pressure.
+Ashley hopes that Thomas will have her back, but Thomas has a spine made out of rotted gherkins — they look like they’ll stand up, but they’ll snap with the least bit of pressure.
 Thomas never has anyone’s back, he just stands there flustered letting them fight.

 They walk away and it should have ended there.
-Kathryn would have had the moral high ground, but she reverts to old Kathryn for just a minute and goes to confront Ashley again, and that is when things get really bad when Ashley says she’s nothing but an egg donor and Kathryn tells her to “fuck off,” and then it’s just a petty squabble wearing white gloves and, honestly, it’s exactly what I tune into reality television for.
+Kathryn would have had the moral high ground, but she reverts to old Kathryn for just a minute and goes to confront Ashley again, and that is when things get really bad, when Ashley says she’s nothing but an egg donor and Kathryn tells her to “fuck off,” and then it’s just a petty squabble wearing white gloves and, honestly, it’s exactly what I tune into reality television for.
 But Kathryn shouldn’t have done it.
 She fell into Ashley’s trap and was provoked into behaving badly and giving Ashley ammunition for playing the victim, which seems to be the only card in her very short deck.

-We find out at the end of the episode that Thomas and Ashley are still together, which is shocking, but that Kathryn and Thomas are coparenting their children together, which is shocking as well.
+We find out at the end of the episode that Thomas and Ashley are still together, which is shocking, but that Kathryn and Thomas are co-parenting their children together, which is shocking as well.
 Has détente been reached?
 How did that happen?
 I was also happy to hear that Kathryn got her kids back with joint custody.

 She’s come so far in two seasons.
 She even made up with Patricia and had a nice, cordial conversation with her.
-Even Patricia had to begrudgingly admit that Kathryn has turned herself around and behaved admirable.
+Even Patricia had to begrudgingly admit that Kathryn has turned herself around and behaved admirably.
 Also I love her and Shep together.
 I know this was just probably a stance for this show, but I think these two should really consider just making a go of it.
 What better thing does each of them have going on?
 I think they could have a lot of fun together and I can still see him pinching her ass at 80 years old when she leaves the front porch to go get him more sweet tea.

 It’s funny that Ashley has kind of obliterated everyone from the cast and put them into the background, but I guess we should still talk about some of them.
 Craig’s house is disgusting and I can’t believe that he even invited Cameran over there.
 It looks like a frat guy got in a fight with Edward Scissorhands and no one bothered to clean it all up.